Accessible-Technology-in-Sign/RecordTheseHands/README.md

 ![app-icon-updated](https://github.com/Accessible-Technology-in-Sign/RecordTheseHands/assets/1849924/80c0241b-4d86-4710-8012-1c17032e6538)

-# Record These Hands!
+# `Record These Hands!`

-© 2021–2024 Georgia Institute of Technology / Center for Accessible Technology in Sign (GT-CATS) / Google LLC<br> Licensed under the MIT license.
+© 2021–2025 Georgia Institute of Technology / Center for Accessible Technology in Sign (GT-CATS) / Google LLC<br> Licensed under the MIT license.

 Principal authors:

-- Sahir Shahryar (sahirshahryar@gmail.com)
+- Sahir Shahryar (`sahirshahryar@gmail.com`)
-- Manfred Georg (mgeorg@google.com)
+- Manfred Georg (`mgeorg@google.com`)
-- Matthew So (matthew.so@gatech.edu)
+- Matthew So (`matthew.so@gatech.edu`)

 Instruction videos provided by the
 [Deaf Professional Arts Network (DPAN)](https://dpan.tv).

 ## About

-*Record These Hands!* is an Android app that researchers can use to collect sign language training data from Deaf and hard-of-hearing (DHH) volunteers.
-An earlier version of the app, titled ASLRecorder, was used to collect data to train machine learning models for [PopSignAI](https://www.popsign.org/), a bubble shooter game that hearing parents of Deaf children can use to learn the basics of American Sign Language.
+`Record These Hands!` is an Android app that researchers can use to collect sign language training data from Deaf and hard-of-hearing (DHH) volunteers.
+An earlier version of the app, titled `ASLRecorder`, was used to collect data to train machine learning models for [PopSignAI](https://www.popsign.org/), a bubble shooter game that hearing parents of Deaf children can use to learn the basics of American Sign Language.